-- Read parent letter and FAQs provided about PUSD’s “Mindful Minute”
+- Read parent letter and FAQs provided about PUSD’s “Mindful Moment”

-- Discuss with your children the significance of a “Mindful Minute” and what topic or thoughts they might focus on to start off their day with purpose and positivity
+- Discuss with your children the significance of a “Mindful Moment” and what topic or thoughts they might focus on to start off their day with purpose and positivity

-- Listen to the announcements for the beginning and ending the “Mindful Minute”
+- Listen to the teacher for the beginning and ending the “Mindful Moment”

-- When the minute begins, students may choose to close their eyes or put their heads down
+- When the minute begins, students may wish to close their eyes or put their heads down

-- Students should focus their mind on something positive, calming, or quieting
+- Students should focus their mind on an important thought or something positive, calming, or quieting

 - No talking, cell phone use, or school work during this minute